imagej/imagej.github.io/_pages/events/wiki-grand-opening.md

   [Sign up here](https://docs.google.com/spreadsheets/d/1CdRCMFBXCg6ypDGdDaZNEN5cBY_1Ye47-kyTZQ11wBQ/edit#gid=0)."
 %}

-More details will be posted here in the next 24 hours.
+More details will be posted here before Tuesday.
 PLEASE STAY TUNED!

 **What's coming:**
 * A checklist of details to consider when reviewing a page.